grillon6u/Data_Science_projects/README.md

 6. Use Natural Language Processing in order to analyze the questions that could have text answers. (nltk, textblob)
 7. Sum-up our results from a business perspective.

+**Result:** The project ended up successful, as it enabled me to correctly identify the potential customers and their characteristics for the mobile application project.
+In addition to that, it even provided new ideas for functionalities!

 ![Example of playing frequency visualization](template%26images/images/market.jpg)